ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot (1717)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/48094ee0-42da-442c-b974-a395343bc8ce)

 The only problem with this analysis is that we have considered the slowest and fastest corner library and as of now the TritonCTS is not yet optimized for that corners as it is still in devlopment as an opensource tool.
-But is is quite optimized for the typical library and hence we will test it again by chnaging te library files.
+But it is quite optimized for the typical library and hence we will test it again by chnaging the library files to typical corners.

 ```
-read_liberty $::env(LIB_SYNTH_COMPLETE)
+% read_liberty $::env(LIB_SYNTH_COMPLETE)
 ```
 *The "LIB_SYNTH_COMPLETE" switch redirects to the typical library.